KrisCris/Palworld-Pal-Editor/README.md

 1. I made the tool for my friends who spent time playing this game with me ❤.
 2. For practicing of my 2-year-untouched Python skills.
+3. I don't want to rely on tools with no proper logging, or indication of modification.
+I had no idea what and when have my pal data been modified without looking into the code.
+I had a really bad time fixing my save due to some of the bugs caused by it, i.e. pal passives copying, stats saved to wrong pals, wrong maxHP, losing pal movesets :/.
-3. After PR'd several times to PalEdit (and MagicBear's fork, which eventually merged to the upstream), I just don't feel like contributing to that project anymore. ***Reasons?***
+4. After I PR'd several times fixing most of the mentioned bugs above, to PalEdit, and MagicBear's fork, which eventually merged to the upstream, I just don't feel like to contribute to that project anymore for several reasons.
+   1. The author isn't actively pushing code to Github, instead, they like to push a whole bunch of code every other week, so I have no idea how to contribute.
-   1. I've helped enough bug fixings, but there're always severe bugs popping up in the ***release*** build, and no ASAP hotfixs for most of the time.
+   2. I've helped enough with bug fixings, but there're always new bugs popping up in the release build, and often no ASAP hotfixs.
-   2. I am tired of dealing with badly structured code.
+   3. I am tired of dealing with badly structured code.
 Without reconstructing the entire project, I am literally adding extra layers of shit to it.
+(And I have to be honest, producing code at the same quality as the original project isn't my fault, I just want to get the bugs fixed so people won't be suffering from them.)
-   3. I've never been credited for fixing those game-breaking bugs, but I never cared.
-However the author treated me like a dumb fuck when I pointed out an obvious bug on Discord, even after I PR'd a fix, and clarified the reason with video and screenshots.
-They just never borther check it :/ Update: After I convinced this guy that the bug was true, they fixed it sliently after a week, leaving my PR open, even though the changes are exact the same, interesting.
+   4. I've never been credited for fixing those game-breaking bugs, but I never cared.
+However the author treated me like a dumb fuck when I pointed out an obvious bug on Discord, even though I had already PR'd a fix with detailed explanation on how and why it was bugged, with video and screenshots.
+They just never borther check it :/ **Update**: After I convinced them that the bug was true, they fixed it sliently after a week more (so I guess many pals' maxHP has been messed up), and left my PR open, even though the fixes are the exact same, interesting.